Skip to Main Content

 • Advances Research on Latinx Populations in the United States: The proposed activities will advance ongoing and/or emerging research projects related to topics relevant to Latinx populations in the United States.

-• Relevance and Impact: The proposed project has relevance and impact within and potentially beyond its given field.
+• Relevance and Impact: The proposed project will have relevance and impact within (and potentially beyond) its given scholarly field and has the potential to generate broader impacts outside scholarly fields.

-• Team Composition: The proposal includes a multi-rank research team (that also includes students), as well as a plan for fair collaboration practices.
+• Fair Collaboration Plan: The proposal includes a well-defined plan for fair collaboration practices.

-• Feasibility: The proposed activities are feasible when weighing factors like the requested budget, the timeline, methodology used, and the qualifications of the applicants.
+• Feasibility: The proposed activities are feasible when weighing factors like the requested budget, the timeline, the methodology used, and the qualifications of the PI/Co-PIs/Project team.

-• Potential for Extramural Support and Further Scholarship: The proposed activities would position the team to pursue extramural funding, as well as to continue with further scholarship in this area
+• Potential for Extramural Support: Funding through an LSS award would position the project to pursue extramural funding and continue with further scholarship in this area.

 Program Preferences